GSA/digitalgov.gov/content/resources/mobile/principles/principles-plugins.md

 ---
 url: /resources/mobile/principles/plugins/
 date: 2018-12-04 09:30:00 -0500
-title: 'Installing additional software to properly view your site should not be necessary'
+title: 'Installing Additional Software to Properly View Your Site Should Not Be Necessary'
 summary: 'Week four of our series, Eight Principles of Mobile-Friendliness, covers the issue of relying on additional software to properly view your site.'
 type: guide